 Our path to asset accumulation has been rather easy to explain and follow, an approach most Canadians can likely replicate should they choose:

 - We save early and often.
 We strive to max out contributions to our TFSAs and RRSPs every year.

 - We keep our investing costs low.
-We don’t own any high priced funds (and haven’t for almost 15 years).
-High-price funds and products pad the pockets of the people that sell these products.
+We don’t own any high priced nutual funds and we ditched our financial advisor 15 years ago.

 - We diversify our equity investments.
-We own many dividend growth stocks from Canada and the U.S. We’ve decided to own some low-cost ETFs for extra diversification including a NASDAQ ETF that is up 45% year to date.
+We own many dividend growth stocks from Canada and a few from the U.S. Beyond that, we’ve decided to own some low-cost ETFs for extra diversification including a NASDAQ ETF that is up 45% year to date.
 Go figure!